neulab/cmulab_elan_extension/README.md

 ## [CMU Linguistic Annotation Backend](https://github.com/neulab/cmulab/) plugin for [ELAN](https://archive.mpi.nl/tla/elan)

 This plugin is still a work in progress.
-Eventually it will allow ELAN users to invoke various services (translation, transcription, POS tagging etc.) provided by the CMU Linguistic Annotation Backend server
+Currently it allows users to do automatic speaker diarization and phone transcription using the [CMU Linguistic Annotation Backend](https://github.com/neulab/cmulab/) server APIs.
+Users can even upload data to fine-tune the pre-trained phone recognizer ([Allosaurus](https://github.com/xinjli/allosaurus))

 ### Setup

+Note: The plugin requires Python 3.

 #### Linux